nextgis/docs_ngcom/source/permissions.rst

      - Configure included (child) resource
    * - Resource: Configure permissions
      - Edit access permissions for the resources
-   * - Metadata: All permissions
-     - Any actions on metadata
-   * - Metadata: Read
-     - Edit metadata
-   * - Metadata: Modify
-     - Read metadata
-   * - Data structure: All permissions
-     - Any actions with the data structure
-   * - Data structure: Read
-     - Read data structure
-   * - Data structure: Modify
-     - Edit data structure
    * - Data: All permissions
      - Any actions with the data
-   * - Data: Read
+   * - Data: Read data
      - Read data
-   * - Data: Modify
+   * - Data: Modify data
      - Edit data
-   * - Connection: All permissions
+   * - External connections: All permissions
      - Any actions with the connections
-   * - Connection: Read
+   * - External connections: Read connection parameters
      - Read connection settings
-   * - Connection: Configure
+   * - External connections: Configure connection
      - Edit connections
-   * - Connection: Use
+   * - External connections: Use connection
      - Use connections (gives to the user access to the layers and data of the connection)
-   * - Service: All permissions
+   * - Web GIS services: All permissions
      - Any actions with the service
-   * - Service: Access
+   * - Web GIS services: Access service
      - Connect to the service
-   * - Service: Configure
+   * - Web GIS services: Configure service
      - Edit service settings
    * - Web Map: All permissions
      - Any actions with the Web Maps
-   * - Web Map: Open
-     - View Web Map
    * - Web Map: View annotations
      - View Web Map annotations
    * - Web Map: Draw annotations